lydhr/PytorchBoilerplate/README.md

 - `python main.py --multirun model.arch=RNN,CNN`
 (reference: conf/config.yaml)

-In detail, this demo consists of an audio classification task:
+This demo is built for an audio classification task:
 - The `data/` folder comes with 6 short audio clips of piano or podcast.
 The samplary datasets classes can load the raw wav files and segment them into short training and testing samples.
-- Samplary RNN/CNN model then binary-classify the two audio types.
+- It runs a vanilla RNN or CNN model that binary-classifies the two audio types.

 ### Future work
 - Support multi-GPU training using DDP.